bdesanctis/bamdam/README.md

 ### <a name="plotdamage"></a>bamdam plotdamage

 Plots a postmortem damage "smiley" plot using the subs file produced from bamdam compute.
 Fast.
+Accepts tax IDs only.

 ```
 ./bamdam plotdamage --in_subs A_subs.txt --tax "3318" --outplot A_3318_damage_plot.png